 • Wash laundry on cold and line-dry when possible.

-How to Claim the Credit (Form 5695)
+How to Claim the Credit on Form 5695

-1. Understand the Credit Details
+1. Identify the Correct Credit

-4. Complete IRS Form 5695
+4. Complete the 2025 Form 5695

 Common Mistakes to Avoid When Claiming Credits